johannesnoordanus/gcode2image/README.md

 # gcode2image

 Convert gcode to pixel exact image files.
-Images can be shown with axes and grid to check laser cutter (CNC) start coordinates and image parameters.
+Images can be shown with origin and grid to check laser cutter (CNC) start coordinates and image parameters.

-gcode2image can be used alongside *grblhud*, *image2gcode* and *svg2gcode* for a commandline driven workflow. (https://github.com/johannesnoordanus/.)
+gcode2image can be used alongside grblhud, image2gcode and svg2gcode for a commandline driven workflow. (https://github.com/johannesnoordanus/.)

 ### Install:
-Depends on python libraries numpy, PIL, skimage and mathplot *pip install ..*. </br>
+Depends on python libraries numpy, PIL and skimage. </br>
 ```
 >
 > pip install gcode2image